micmejia/bible-dump/NKJV/Isaiah/Isa 36.md

 Then _the_ Rabshakeh said to them, "Say now to Hezekiah, 'Thus says the great king, the king of Assyria: "What confidence is this in which you trust?

 ###### 5
-I say you speak of having plans and power for war; but _they are_ [^b]mere words.
+I say you speak of having plans and power for war; but _they are_ mere words.
 Now in whom do you trust, that you rebel against me?

 ###### 6
 Look!
 You are trusting in the staff of this broken reed, Egypt, on which if a man leans, it will go into his hand and pierce it.
 So _is_ Pharaoh king of Egypt to all who trust in him.